Beano's Back to School Guide to: Dealing With Teachers

 1. Remember your stuff!

-We’ve all got rather used to spending a lot of time at home this past year, and we haven’t had to pack a bag very often.
-But for school you need to take a bag every day!
+One thing you need to do every night before school is to pack your bag.
 So if you have PE, remember your kit, or Home Economics, remember your ingredients, your apron for Art, etc. Leave notes for yourself if you have to.
 Your teachers will appreciate you showing up kitted out and ready!

 2. Get to class on time